 18.1.
 No Guest will be liable to pay, nor entitled to receive, any general average contribution in respect of any property taken with them on the Vessel.

 19.1.
-Guest or Responsible Adult (on behalf of Responsible Adult's minor child or ward) hereby grants to Carrier, and any other person or entity that Carrier may authorize, the right to photograph, film and/or record Guest and/or Responsible Adult's minor child or ward, and furthermore, Guest and Responsible Adult (on behalf of Responsible Adult's minor child or ward) hereby grant to Carrier and Carrier's parent, related and affiliated companies and their respective successors, licensees and assigns, forever and throughout the world, the right to use such photographs, film, images, tapings and/or recordings of Guest's and/or Responsible Adult's minor child's or ward's likeness, voice and sound, as the case may be, in all media and in all forms, including, without limitation, advertising, promotional materials, publicity, digitized images, broadcasts, videos, films, commercials, and merchandise without further compensation or any limitation whatsoever, and all rights, title, interest in copyrights therein shall be Carrier's sole property, free from all claims by Guest (or Responsible Adult's minor child or ward) or any person deriving any rights or interests from Guest or Responsible Adult's minor child or ward.
+Guest or Responsible Adult (on behalf of Responsible Adult's minor child or ward) hereby grants to Carrier, and any other person or entity that Carrier may authorize, the right to photograph, film and/or record Guest and/or Responsible Adult's minor child or ward by any means including through the Vessel’s system of Closed Circuit Television cameras, and furthermore, Guest and Responsible Adult (on behalf of Responsible Adult's minor child or ward) hereby grant to Carrier and Carrier's Affiliates and their respective successors, licensees and assigns, forever and throughout the world, the right to use such photographs, film, images, tapings and/or recordings of Guest's and/or Responsible Adult's minor child's or ward's likeness, voice and sound, as the case may be, in all media and in all forms, including, without limitation, advertising, promotional materials, publicity, digitized images, broadcasts, videos, films, commercials, merchandise, governmental investigations, and litigation without further compensation or any limitation whatsoever, and all rights, title, interest in copyrights therein shall be Carrier's sole property, free from all claims by Guest (or Responsible Adult's minor child or ward) or any person deriving any rights or interests from Guest or Responsible Adult's minor child or ward.
+In addition, Guest or Responsible Adult agrees to indemnify Carrier for any liabilities, claims, actions, damages, costs or expenses (including, but not limited to, attorneys' fees and fees of other professionals) if this consent and release is disavowed by the minor child/ward or on behalf of the minor child/ward.

 19.2.
 Guest agrees that any suggestions, ideas, feedback or comments which Guest communicates to Carrier (collectively "Guest Suggestions") shall not be proprietary or confidential, and Guest hereby grants Carrier and Carrier's affiliates the right (but not the obligation) to use, disclose and implement any Guest Suggestions without any liability, compensation or obligation whatsoever on Carrier's part.